apondlife/discone/Assets/Mechanic/script.md

 jumping about rather than jumping  because.

-jumping with, too. with your body. with another. with whatever. with all of it
+jumping with, too. with your body. with another. with whatever. the whole thing.

 anyways…\
 you get it right?